unterdrueckt/Itslearning-DL/useWithoutInstall.md

 4. Run the Itslearning-DL Tool with your Itslearning credentials:

     ```bash
-    python itslearning_dl.py -u YOUR_USERNAME -p YOUR_PASSWORD
+    python itslearning_dl.py -u YOUR_USERNAME -p YOUR_PASSWORD --install False --path /path/to/output
     ```

-    Replace `YOUR_USERNAME` and `YOUR_PASSWORD` with your Itslearning credentials.

 ## Notes

-- This method runs the tool directly from the cloned repository without installing it globally on your system.
+- This method runs the tool directly from the cloned repository without installing it globally on your system and without creating itslearning-dl folder.
 - Make sure to satisfy the prerequisites and install dependencies before using the tool.